 We have revolving credit agreements for working capital, capital expenditures, acquisitions and other corporate purposes.
-Our credit facilities each have a financial covenant requiring us to maintain a maximum debt to capitalization ratio of 65 percent.
+In December 2022, OGE Energy entered into an amendment to its revolving credit facility that increased the permitted maximum debt to capitalization ratio from 65 percent to 70 percent.
+OG&E's credit facility has a financial covenant requiring it to maintain a maximum debt to capitalization ratio of 65 percent.
 The levels of our debt could have important consequences, including the following: